-The Patrol Division of the Mount Ephraim Police Department consists of fourteen uniformed officers; two Patrol Sergeants, eight full time Patrol Officers, and four part time Class II Special Officers.
+The Patrol Division of the Mount Ephraim Police Department consists of twelve uniformed officers; two Sergeants, eight full time Patrol Officers, and two part time Class II Special Officers.
 The Sergeant's primary responsibility is to supervise the patrol officers under their command as well as participate in patrol activities.
 The primary responsibility of the Patrol Division is to patrol the streets of Mount Ephraim to create and maintain a feeling of security in the community.
 At the most basic level, this is accomplished by identifying and apprehending criminal offenders, responding to a wide variety of citizen calls for assistance, and enforcing traffic laws.
 In addition to basic law enforcement duties, Mount Ephraim police officers engage in a wide range of activities aimed at making Mount Ephraim a safe and enjoyable place to live.
 Our Class II SLEO program allows us to put more of our resources where they are needed most, without drastically increasing the operating costs of the Department or neglecting any other responsibilities we have to the residents of the Borough.
-We currently have three officers assigned to the multi-jurisdictional Zone 5 Critical Incident Team (SWAT), two officers that take part in the DARE program, one officer that is assigned as a School Resource Officer as well as many other programs and shared services that our officers are involved in above and beyond their normal duties, in order to help maintain services without exceptional increases in cost.
+We currently have two officers assigned to the multi-jurisdictional Zone 5 Critical Incident Team (SWAT), two officers that take part in the DARE program, one officer that is assigned as a School Resource Officer as well as many other programs and shared services that our officers are involved in above and beyond their normal duties, in order to help maintain services without exceptional increases in cost.

-The Administration Division of the Mount Ephraim, Police Department consists of three employees; the Chief of Police, the Captain of Police, and the Administrative Secretary.
+The Administration Division of the Mount Ephraim Police Department consists of three employees; the Chief of Police, the Captain of Police and the Administrative Secretary.
 It is the function of the Administrative Division to plan, direct, coordinate, control and staff all activities of the Department.
 It is also responsible for the Department's continued and efficient operation, for the enforcement of rules and regulations, and for completion and forwarding of such reports as may be required.
 The Administrative Division is also responsible for its relations with local citizens, local government and other related agencies.

 The Mount Ephraim Police Department is dedicated to discovering ways to provide our community with the best possible service at the highest possible value.
 That mindset has been the catalyst for our involvement and participation in many shared service agreements and opportunities over the years.
 These agreements can include equipment, intelligence, personnel and even property; allowing us to pool resources and personnel with other agencies in order to improve our efficiency, effectiveness and quality of service without the normally associated and burdening cost increases on the tax payers.
 These shared services have allowed us to maintain the exceptional level of service that our residents have come to know and expect from our agency, while still keeping the community in control of it's policing.
 Just a few of those shared services are outlined below.

-Zone 5 Critical Incident Team
+Zone 5 Critical Incident Team (SWAT)

 NJ / Camden County C.A.R.T.